Steve-Glover/Tweet-Sentiment-Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unlike the Bing lexicon, the qdap lexicon weights positive and negative words in the presence of other words.
 Through the use of amplification, de-amplification, and negate word libraries, qdap adjusts the intensity of a positive or negative word in the document.
 Qdap uses the weights and the total number of words in a document to calculate a total polarity score for the document.
 <br><br>

-The NRC lexicon is emotion association lexicon.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The NRC lexicon is emotion association lexicon.
 The lexicon associates words with emotions such as anger, anticipation, disgust, fear, joy, and sadness.
 Evaluating the frequency of the emotional words used in a corpus can give us a high-level view of the emotional mix of the language used in the documents.
 <br><br>

 The procedure to evaluate the sentiment of a corpus of documents is essentially the same regardless of which lexicon is used with small variations.
 I followed the following steps to analyze the sentiments of the tweets: